zsparal/api-documentation/source/overview/webhooks.rst

 Subscriptions API
 ^^^^^^^^^^^^^^^^^
 The webhook URL specified when :doc:`creating a subscription </reference/v2/subscriptions-api/create-subscription>` is used for each payment that is created by this subscription.
-Please refer to the explanation above for more information about webhooks for payments.
+Refer to the explanation above for more information about webhooks for payments.

 The :ref:`Recurring Payments guide <payments/recurring/subscription-webhooks>` has some additional information about webhooks for subscriptions.